 One of the other candidates in the vote, Prosper Higiro, said his party was prepared to accept the result of the vote.

-"If we deem that the process was fair, we are going to accept the results," he said.'No apologies'
+"If we deem that the process was fair, we are going to accept the results," he said.

 During the campaign Mr Kagame held massive election rallies attended by tens of thousands of supporters.

 His supporters say he has strengthened agricultural output, rebuilt the country's institutions, tackled corruption effectively and promoted women's rights and an environmentally friendly agenda.